 Joachim Henkel, a professor specializing in technology and information management at the Technical University of Munich, told PC Magazine that companies that seek an order to halt sales of infringing products prefer German courts, while those in search of money damages prefer the U.S. court system.

-Mitek Systems Inc. (MITK), a document-imaging company, sued United Services Automobile Association, known as USAA, and accused it of infringing five patents for making check deposits with mobile electronic devices.
+Mitek Systems Inc. (MITK:US), a document-imaging company, sued United Services Automobile Association, known as USAA, and accused it of infringing five patents for making check deposits with mobile electronic devices.

 USAA, an insurer based in San Antonio, agreed to use San Diego-based Mitek’s software, then developed its own mobile- deposit system by creating “a knockoff product,” lawyers for Mitek said in a federal court complaint filed yesterday in Wilmington, Delaware.